codellms/codellms/README.md

 * [ ] Support using Claude API for code generation.
 * [ ] Use database structure to assist GPT in understanding entity classes.
 * [x] The new project supports generating DB migrate to create database structure.
+* [ ] Avoid importing different packages that provide the same functionality.
 ## Installation

 ```